usnistgov/SAMURAI/docs/analysis/data_layout.rst

 External positioning information
 -----------------------------------------

-Later SAMURAI measurements use an Optitrack optical positioning system to provide positoning information on multiple points in the measurement such as the transmit and recieve antennas, and possible scatterers in the scene.
+Later SAMURAI measurements use an Optitrack optical positioning system to provide positioning information on multiple points in the measurement such as the transmit and receive antennas, and possible scatterers in the scene.
 A dictionary with data on each marker can quickly be extracted from the metafile using the the metafile using the :code:`MetaFileController.get_external_positions()` method.